-A month into last year’s coronavirus pandemic, Harvin announced he was feeling ready for a return to the NFL.
-“Great news!” said no one, who is exactly who signed Harvin to a $100 million deal.
+A month into 2020's coronavirus pandemic, Harvin told ESPN's Josina Anderson he was feeling ready for a return to the NFL.
+"Great news!" said no one, who is exactly who signed Harvin to a $100 million deal.

-Not the Falcons, Patriots, Bengals, Cowboys, or Eagles wanted to bring Harvin on.
+Not the Falcons, Patriots, Bengals, Cowboys, Panthers, Lions or Eagles wanted to bring Harvin on.
 He remains a free agent today, keeping his NFL comeback on hold.

 Harvin finally figured out what's going on with his knee and hip.
 With a new leg in order, the speedy utility player is training with an Olympian and still seeking a way back into the NFL.
 Maybe he should hit up his old friends Tebow and Meyer down in Jacksonville.
 I hear the Jaguars will hire anyone who was good in college.